 Electronic communications systems have been established for the purpose of conducting LWD related business.
 All District provided electronic media resources, including e-mail systems, internet access, tablets, cell phones and voicemail, etc. are intended to be used primarily for business purposes.
 Any personal use must be of an incidental nature, and not interfere with business activities.
-Use of electronic communications systems for personal reasons while working is prohibited.
-Personal use of any LWD electronic communication systems which violates the terms and conditions of this policy or interferes with an employee's work performance shall not be tolerated and may result in disciplinary action.
 Only those LWD employees who are authorized to use LWD electronic communication systems may do so.
 Any unauthorized use of these systems, including unauthorized use of LWD computer equipment is expressly prohibited and may result in disciplinary action, up to and including termination.